nais/doc/clusters/team-namespaces.md

 - People from other teams cannot read native secrets in your team's namespace
 - People from other teams does not have access to your teams namespace.
 This prevents accidental changes or removal of Kubernetes resources used by your team.
 - Team namespaces is the only thing supported in Google Cloud Platform (GCP).
 Migrating to team namespaces now makes it easier to move from on-prem to GCP later.
+- No longer forces use of the nais.io/Application abstraction.
+If nais.io/Application doesn't support your requirements, or you simply prefer handling these resources yourself, you are free to do so.

 ## On-prem migration to team namespaces